bisht-xp/todo-app/README.md

 This project is a simple full-stack to-do list web app with CRUD functionality.
 It includes both frontend (Next.js) and backend (Node.js + Express with Prisma ORM) components.
 The backend uses PostgreSQL as the database, and the frontend is styled using Tailwind CSS with ShadCN for UI components.

+## Explanation
+To build this simple to-do list app, I utilized Next.js for the frontend and Node.js for the backend.
+The backend provides a RESTful API to interact with a PostgreSQL database, where I store tasks with CRUD functionality.
+The frontend uses Daisyui for UI components, making the interface clean and responsive.

+I implemented the backend using Prisma ORM with PostgreSQL to manage tasks.
+Prisma provides an intuitive interface for interacting with the database and generating types for TypeScript support.
+The frontend is built with Next.js, where I created responsive views for displaying, adding, and managing tasks.
+For UI components, I used ShadCN, ensuring a clean and user-friendly design.
+The app is deployed on Vercel, and all environment configurations, including PostgreSQL connection, are managed using .env files.

 ## Table of Contents
 1. [Tech Stack](#tech-stack)
 2. [Installation](#installation)